Azure-Samples/azure-ml-federated-learning/docs/targeted-tutorials/read-local-data-in-k8s-silo.md

 ## Additional resources
 - The [Quickstart](../quickstart.md) document in the current repository.
 It might be useful to go through that Quickstart tutorial first to get acquainted with the various Azure resources and terminology.
 - The [instructions on how to add an external silo](../provisioning/external-silos.md) to your FL setup (from the current repository).
-- The doc [targeted tutorials](../README.md/#targeted-tutorials) in the current repository.
+- The document on [targeted tutorials](../README.md/#targeted-tutorials) in the current repository.
 - That [other repository](https://github.com/Azure/AML-Kubernetes) on Kubernetes + Azure Machine Learning, which contains a lot of information for those who want to dig deeper.